 Human activity still needs to carry on however and this is recognised by allowing Support Zones where economic activities may take place such as traditional fishing, restricted mangrove harvesting and seaweed culture under license.
 Similar zones on land allow for housing, community development, and efficient agricultural practices with controlled use of pesticides and herbicides and commercial fertilizers.

 In 1996 28% of people living in the park were full time fishermen.
 There are also thousands more who fish part-time and between them it is estimated that they caught 5,616 tonnes of reef and pelagic fish in that year.
 Reef fish such as groupers, snappers, rabbitfish and sweetlips made up 57% of the total weight of this catch.
 Activities that put the most pressure on the reef in addition to traditional fishing are gleaning (collecting reef-flat animals by prying and overturning corals on the reef flat at low tide), coral mining, and occasional illegal bomb and cyanide fishing.

 This all meant that the fisheries in Bunaken National Park were already functioning at their maximum and any increase in takes may cause severe eco-system degradation.

-As a diver visiting the dive sites of Manado you are clearly bringing money into the local economy in terms of your spending on food, transport, accommodation and shopping needs.
+As a scuba diver visiting the sites of Manado, you are clearly bringing money into the local economy in terms of your spending on food, transport, accommodation and shopping needs.
 Provided you are an ecologically aware diver your presence will not impact upon Bunaken's marine park in any negative way.
-In fact your presence is one of the reasons Bunaken is being protected and all divers must also pay an entrance fee for the park which further adds to the positive impact visiting divers make.
+In fact your presence is one of the reasons Bunaken Island is being protected and all divers must also pay an entrance fee for the park which further adds to the positive impact visitors make.
 In fact the diving industry provides alternative employment opportunities for local people, many of whom would otherwise be fisherman.